franscwa/Breach-Monitoring/README.md

 updates compromisedStatus

 /delete

-deletes selected credentials from database
+deletes selected credentials from tables
---add undo

 /sendemail
 Notifies selected emails with twilio sendgrid that their password showed up in a breach and should be updated